Historical Glossary

 Yalta Conference – a conference held on 4-11 February 1945 in Yalta in the Crimea, at which the leaders of the USA, the UK and the USSR agreed plans for the reorganisation of Europe after the end of the Second World War. more

-Zemstvo – a form of local self-government that existed in the Russian Empire from 1865 to 1917. more
+Zemstvo – a municipal self-government institution that existed in the Russian Empire from 1865 to 1917. more